We believe that students are invaluable resources who are capable of leading in our schools and the community.

 RISE!
 Male Empowerment Conference

-Newport News Public Schools will present the RISE!
-Male Empowerment Conference, "The Power of HIStory," on Saturday, February 2, 2019 at Heritage High School from 8:30am to 2:30pm.
-The purpose of the conference is to provide information and resources that will equip male students for emotional, social, academic, and future success.
-NNPS students in grades 8 through 11 will be eligible to participate in this experience.
-Graduating seniors will assist with planning, logistics, and facilitation of programming before and during the conference.
-The one-day conference will include dynamic presentations, a panel discussion, breakout sessions, and more for students, as well as informative workshops for parents.
-Read more...
+Newport News Public Schools presents the annual RISE!
+Male Empowerment Conference, "The Power of HIStory," to provide information and resources that will equip male students for emotional, social, academic, and future success.
+NNPS students in grades 8 through 11 are eligible to participate in this experience.
+Graduating seniors assist with planning, logistics, and facilitation of programming before and during the conference.
+The one-day conference includes dynamic presentations, a panel discussion, breakout sessions, and more for students, as well as informative workshops for parents.

 Middle & High School

-Middle and high school students have dozens of opportunities to lead in their schools, daily.
-Whether serving as an anchor on their school's morning broadcast, serving as a club officer, inspiring as an athletic team captain, or serving in the community, NNPS students learn important skills, such as critical thinking, relationship building, and team work.
+Middle and high school students have many opportunities to lead in their schools, daily.
+Whether serving as an anchor on their school's morning broadcast, serving as a club officer, inspiring as an athletic team captain, or serving in the community, NNPS students learn important skills, such as critical thinking, relationship building, project management, and team work.

-City-Wide Student Government is the division level high school student government organization which aims to increase student involvement and leadership opportunities to promote school spirit and positive school culture, as well as, discourage harassment among peers.
+City-Wide Student Government (CWSCA) is the division level high school student government organization which aims to increase student involvement and leadership opportunities to promote school spirit and positive school culture, as well as, discourage harassment among peers across the division.

 Principal's Advisory Group members serve as the voice of their peers in regular meetings with school administrators.

-Project Inclusion teams in each high school implement action plans to ensure that their schools are inclusive and a place in which all student feel that they belong.
+Project Inclusion teams in each high school implement action plans to ensure that their schools are inclusive and a place in which all students feel that they belong.